 Send emails directly from your email account

-Those emails automatically go to Promotions or Updates tab and have ugly evidences that they were sent automatically.
+Any automated email in Gmail will go to the Promotions tab and have ugly evidence that they are the result of automatic emailing.
 Like “via getresponse.com” suffix, custom HTML email template, standard address, unsubscribe footer, etc.

 Make sure you send emails directly from your email account.
 Email marketing or sales automation solution allows you to connect directly to your inbox and you can set it up accordinly.
 By default many systems will send emails from their email servers, making your email skip Primary tab.